Vihangip/MovieTrackerApp/README.md

 - As a user, I want to be able to save my watched list to file
 - As a user, I want to be able to re-load my to-watch list from file
 - As a user, I want to be able to re-load my watched list from file

+## Phase 4 : Task 2
+Designed the MovieList class to be robust by making it throw an exception.
+The getMovie method throws the MovieNotInListException if the wanted movie does not exist in the Movie List.
+This exception has also been tested in the MovieListTest class.